Are you asking powerful questions?

 If the leaders of the past knew how to tell, and the leaders of the future know how to ask, then what exactly do the leaders of today know?

 Are they somewhere in between asking and telling, some midway point on a scale between the two styles?
-If so, I guess that suggests that they have some competence in how to ask!
+If so, I guess that suggests that they do have some competence in how to ask questions!

-So, what more do today’s leaders need to know about asking, rather than telling, for them to become a future leader?
+So, what more do today’s leaders need to know about asking questions, for them to become a great future leader?

-Is it perhaps how to ask a powerful question?
-The one that motivates the recipient to think for themselves, take accountability and commit to deliver.
+Perhaps it’s how to ask a powerful question?
+The one that motivates the recipient to think for themselves, take accountability for themselves and commit to delivering on their promise.

-And what of the followers in the future….how will they need to think differently from people today, and from those in the past, in order to respond to the powerful questions of tomorrow’s leader?
+And, what of the followers in the future….how will they need to think differently from people today, and from those in the past, in order to respond to the powerful questions from tomorrow’s leaders?

 As one of today’s leaders, maybe you could start to equip both yourself and your followers for tomorrow.